pledge freebie

-We’re going to study the Pledge of Allegiance and National Anthem today in honor of Patriot’s Day.
+To do so, we studied the Pledge of Allegiance and National Anthem.
 What better way to learn about being an American than by declaring “I pledge allegiance” to this country!

 I made a little booklet of the Pledge of Allegiance.
 If you too would like to study it today, print it out, glue the inside pages, and quarter-fold it to have your own simple booklet with the words.